mirkodandrea/MIDI-GPT/README.md

 # Using MIDI-GPT

+The model provided is trained on GigaMIDI, and includes the following controls: midi instrument, density (1-10), note duration, and number of polyphony voices.
+It also allows you to turn on/off velocity and micro-timing (to capture interpretation).

 ## Installation

 To successfully install the midigpt python library, use the script ```midigpt_setup_helper.sh```.
 You may first download this script on its own and run it, which will clone the repository and build the library.
 Below is an example of the usage: